-It worked in 1970, when Love Story, another tear-jerking tragedy of youthful lovers separated by cancer, was a box office hit.
+In 1970, Love Story, ar tear-jerking tragedy of youthful lovers separated by cancer, was a box office hit.

-Again, in 1997, the same archetype catapulted the movie Titanic to world-wide success.
+In 1997, the same archetype catapulted the movie Titanic to world-wide success.
 Here, lovers rich and poor crossed social boundary lines, only to be separated by calamity and death.

 Why is that archetype so powerful?
 Wherein lies its power to move us?
 What is the deeper prescient chord it strikes that is common to everyone, everywhere?
 Because there’s much more to the scenario than just young love and social differences.

 It speaks to us at a deeper level.
 Especially in Titanic, we respond subliminally, not only with a painful awareness of our own mortality, but also an inner foreboding – foreknowledge, if you will — that even as we continue to heedlessly pursue our individual wants, the mother ship of planet Earth is speeding on a collision course towards disaster.

 While each individual faces the certainty of physical death, far worse, we’re now faced with the possibility of collective extinction as well.